 - Traditionally butenes have been produced as co-products from the process of cracking naptha in the production of ethylene.
-Historically, lower natural gas prices and reported reductions in the use of naptha as the feedstock for the production of ethylene have changed the projected type of co-products, resulting in a projected reduction in the volume of available butenes.
-This structural shift in feedstocks increases the potential market opportunity for our isobutanol in the production of butenes. - Chemical-grade isobutanol can be sold to isobutylene and n-butene (butenes) chemicals users for conversion into lubricants, methyl methacrylate and rubber applications. - We estimate the total addressable worldwide market for butenes to be approximately 2.1 BGPY, or approximately \$6.7 billion annually.
+Historically low natural gas prices and reported reductions in the use of naptha as the feedstock for the production of ethylene have resulted in a projected reduction in the volume of available butenes.
+This structural shift in feedstocks increases the potential market opportunity for our isobutanol in the production of butenes. - Chemical-grade isobutanol can be sold to isobutylene and n-butene (butenes) chemicals users for conversion into lubricants, methyl methacrylate and rubber applications. - We estimate the total addressable worldwide market for butenes to be approximately 2.1 BGPY, or approximately \$6.0 billion annually.